KeithPinson/TwentyMinute/DeveloperNotes.md

 - https://visualstudio.microsoft.com/downloads/
 - Download "Visual Studio 2022 with C++" Community edition.
+- Run *Visual Studio Installer*

 <u>Check the Installation</u>

 ```bash
 > flutter doctor -v
 ```

+<u>Confirm Environment Variables</u>

+Visual Studio Installer may not have updated the environment variables, they should match and be set to something like:

+- `VCToolsVersion=14.29.30037`
+- `VCToolsInstallDir=%ProgramFiles%\Microsoft Visual Studio\2022\Community\VC\Tools\MSVC\%VCToolsVersion%`

 ## Step 1: Building From Scratch